 Polis is a collective blog about cities worldwide.
 As a volunteer effort in support of public dialog, it features eclectic content integrating theory and practice, observation and engagement, research and development, critique and creativity.
 We welcome submissions from experts and enthusiasts alike.

 To stay informed of new posts, you can subscribe to the RSS feed or email list.
-If you would like to help support maintenance and development, there are t-shirts and other items on sale at the Polis market.
 We can also be found on Twitter and Flickr.
 Please send any questions or comments to firstname.lastname@example.org.

 Hector Fernando Burga was born in Lima, Peru, and currently lives in Berkeley, California.
 He is a doctoral candidate in the Department of City and Regional Planning at UC Berkeley and a former graduate fellow at the Center for Research on Social Change.
 An architect and urban designer by training, his research focuses on metropolitan Miami, where he investigates how empowered immigrant communities challenge institutional planning practices through material, legal and cultural claims to the city.
 These interrogations are framed by an understanding of critical urban theory, ethnographic methods and professional practice.
 He is a co-founder of the Design Justice Hub, a project drawing from the fields of urban studies, planning, policy, ethnic studies and design to develop research-oriented initiatives that confront social and racial inequality in the built environment.